Dortmund beats Bremen 4-1, revives Champions League hopes

-BERLIN (AP) — Erling Haaland ended his a four-game scoreless run to help Borussia Dortmund beat Werder Bremen 4-1 and cut the distance the Bundesliga’s Champions League qualification spots on Sunday.
+BERLIN (AP) — Erling Haaland ended his four-game scoreless run to help Borussia Dortmund beat Werder Bremen 4-1 and cut the distance to the Bundesliga’s Champions League qualification spots on Sunday.

 Dortmund profited from fourth-place Eintracht Frankfurt’s defeat to Borussia Mönchengladbach the day before to move four points behind Frankfurt with five games of the season remaining.

+“It was a huge chance for us to come back and we managed that today with the win,” Dortmund captain Marco Reus said.
+“Now we have to keep on it.”

-Dortmund, which was knocked out of the Champions League in the quarterfinals by Manchester City on Wednesday, also has a German Cup semifinal against second-division Holstein Kiel on May 1.
+Dortmund, which was knocked out of the Champions League in the quarterfinals by Manchester City on Wednesday, also has a German Cup semifinal match against second-division Holstein Kiel on May 1.

 Dortmund coach Edin Terzić made two changes from the team that lost 2-1 to City on Wednesday, bringing in Gio Reyna and Julian Brandt for Emre Can and Ansgar Knauff, who dropped to the bench.

-Note: This story has been corrected to show that Haaland’s first goal was in the 34th minute, not 24th.